fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - Rolling with additional batches: spins up new instances, run both versions, additional cost, full capacity all time
   - Immutable: spins up new instances in a new ASG, only one version, double capacity for a short time
   - Blue/Green: Need manual intervention, similar to Immutable, Route S3 to weighted traffic
+    - Create new environment with new app version and swap URL
 - Code:
   - Must be in Zip or WAR
   - Up to 512MB